suhasshrinivasan/CarVideoToSpeedPrediction/README.md

 - Run "python test.py -v"
 - This will run the model over the training and testing data used originally.
 - Should receive message "Test MSE: 4.21" printed to terminal.
-- If not, use Keras 1.2.1.
-Feature extraction with pre-trained model might be sensitive to Keras version.
-Also try Theano 0.8.2 or Tensorflow 0.12.1 as Keras backend, if not using already.
+- If not, use Keras 1.2.1 and Theano 0.8.2 as Keras backend.
+    Again, feature extraction with pre-trained model might be sensitive to these.

 To reproduce final run:
 - Run "python predict.py"

+Credit Due To:
+- Joseph Redmon's YOLO Darknet repo for help generating the visualization.
+- Keras, SKLearn, Numpy, etc. Documentation
+- Lots of Stack Overflow
+- Specific functions built off code from elsewhere is cited in comments and docstrings.